Wrigley Field (Los Angeles): Pepperdine University

 The Pepperdine Waves college football team played home games at Wrigley Field in 1948.

 Soccer

 On May 28, 1959, the park hosted a soccer friendly match between England and the United States; England won 8–1 in front of 13,000.

-On June 1, 1960, Scottish Champions Hearts defeated England's Manchester United 4-0 in front of a crowd of 11,000.
-The U.S. Men's National Team played a World Cup Qualifier against Mexico on November 6, 1960, drawing 3–3 before 9,500 people.
+On June 1, 1960, Scottish Champions Hearts defeated England's Manchester United 4–0 in front of a crowd of 11,000.
+The U.S. Men's National Team played a World Cup qualifier against Mexico on November 6, 1960, drawing 3–3 before 9,500 people.

+Wrigley Field hosted the replay of the 1964 National Challenge Cup final between the Los Angeles Kickers and Philadelphia Ukrainians.
+The Kickers won 2–0.